Linus8D/Java-HTML5-API/README.md

 2.  `Html` has a `Head` instance member and a `Body` instance member. `Head` is a class that models `<head></head>` and `Body` is a class that models  `<body></body>`

 From previous listings we also find that there exists HTML tags within the head tags.
-These HTML tags are similarly members of `Head` instances, albeit not necessarily explicitly declared.
+These HTML tags are similarly members of `Head` instances (albeit not necessarily explicitly declared).

 Adding HTML tags within the head tags is of concern in the next section.
 ### Part 2: Adding HTML tags within the `<head></head>` tags
 From the HTML markup of the empty HTML document in the previous example, the reader can notice that the head tags of the HTML document contains a minimal, default markup.
 Because a HTML document would (normally) contain atleast